 This service retrieves various server properties including the server version information, server parameters and the current status of database attachments.
 The following property is required in order to use the service:

-ServicesConnection Required: a reference to the TIBXServicesConnection proconnection to the server.
-This must be in its connected state i access server properties. ---
+ServicesConnection Required: a reference to the TIBXServicesConnection providing the connection to the server.
+This must be in its connected state in order to access server properties.

 The information returned is divided up into: